michael-kelleher/Interactive-Lab-Hub/Lab 2/README.md

 https://user-images.githubusercontent.com/90526300/189774671-72362307-b700-4dc5-bf6a-35b8ad92f66e.mp4

+I also showed this to my friends Jessie Baldinger and Abby Doermann (non-CT) and synced it up with their Google Calendars.
+They had a fun time with it, and we actually watched the recommended movie, Forrest Gump.
+They did indicate that it would be better as an app rather than a standalone device and that they would much prefer if they could customize a watch list and go through multiple options

 ## Part G.
 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.